Melde dich jetzt bei Workaway an, um zusätzlich 1 Monat kostenlos von Mark & Rhonda zu erhalten!

 Arbeit

-I'd love some help with walking my dogs.
-And help around the house/cleaning.
+I'd love help with walking my dogs.
+And some help with cleaning.
 Maybe a little gardening, weather permitting.
+Mainly you'll be looking after the dogs, walking them daily and making sure they're fed, watered, and regularly cuddled.

 • Sprachen